posidron/posidron/README.md

 💻 I'm currently working at Microsoft on Edge for security and operations.

-🤔 I recently moved to the US and have not won the Powerball yet.

 🛠️ Indie hacker of all sorts of things in my spare time.

 <br/>